The Grave Countdown

 “Yes, sir.”

-When there was no response, Ryan searched for a light switch flipping it once located by his fingers.
-From the state of the room he knew, it had escaped the initial search.
-Ryan didn’t care how that happened, so he began his visual search.
-After the brief visual examination, Ryan stalked over to the bookshelf and instinctively picked up one of the numerous shot glasses adorning one of the many shelves.
-He looked at the clear glass and shrugged his shoulders before returning it to its shelf.
+When there was no response, Ryan searched for a light switch, flipping it once his fingertips found it.
+From the state of the room, he knew it had escaped the initial search.
+Ryan didn’t care how that happened, he simply corrected the oversight.
+After the brief examination, Ryan stalked over to the bookshelf and instinctively picked up one of the many shot glasses adorning one of the shelves.
+He looked at the clear glass and shrugged before returning it to its place amongst the others.

-Looking at the floor, Ryan noticed some scratch marks running out from underneath the bookshelf.
-The detective cocked his head, and went down to his knee and examined the damaged wood.
-It was grooved as if something had been carving the wood slowly, he rubbed the front edge of the bookshelf and felt the offending edge.
-Ryan stood up and pulled the bookshelf away from the wall, exposing a cavity in the wall.
-When he looked around the bookshelf, he saw the bomb, and as the materials flowed under the drywall, Ryan knew it was larger than what he could see.
+The detective looked at the floor and noticed some scratch marks running out from underneath the bookshelf.
+The detective cocked his head and went down to his knee and examined the damaged wood.
+It was grooved as if something had been carving the wood slowly.
+He rubbed the front edge of the bookshelf and found the offending protrusion.
+Ryan rose, gripping the bookshelf, and dragged it away from the wall, revealing an opening.
+When he examined the curious hole, he discovered the bomb.
+And that its edges disappeared under the drywall, indicating that it was larger than the modest cavity would suggest.

-Turning around to call for a member of the bomb squad, when he caught sight of something swinging towards his head.
-Ducking down the improvised weapon to swung over his head ruffling his hair in its wake.
-Looking up Ryan caught sight of his assailant, one of the actors in the play.
-The actor looked from the detective to the exposed bomb and with a calmness that shouldn’t have been there, the actor lashed out exclaiming, “It doesn’t matter you can’t stop my righteous war!”
+He turned around to call for a member of the bomb squad, when he caught sight of something swinging towards his head.
+Ducking down, the improvised weapon swung past Detective Graves, ruffling his hair in its wake.
+When his hands touched the floor, Ryan’s gaze whipped up, locking onto an actor from the play.
+The actor’s gaze shifted from the detective to the exposed bomb.
+A moment later, it returned to Ryan with a calmness that seemed out of place on an actor whose fingers were curling into fists.
+“It doesn’t matter.
+You can’t stop my righteous cause!”

-Ryan saw the strike and knew he wouldn’t be able to escape it and was tensing his body to absorb it when he heard a pop.
-Then he saw the actor’s body convulse as electricity was pumped into in from a taser.
+Ryan saw the imminent strike and knew he wouldn’t escape it, so his muscles contracted, preparing to absorb the blow, when he heard a pop.
+He watched electricity jolt through the actor, causing violent muscle spasms.
 As the actor fell, Ryan saw the officer he had sent away earlier.
-Ryan took a small breath then muttered, “You have great timing, officer.”
+Ryan sucked in a lungful of air.
+“You have great timing, officer.”

 “What’s going on?”

-“I found the bomb and the terrorist.
+“I found the bomb and its owner.
 Now go get the bomb squad!”
-Ryan exclaimed as he rushed to secure the actor.
-Once secured Ryan dragged the bomber to the far corner of the room members of the bomb squad flooded in to disarm the explosive.
+Ryan rushed forward, his arms whipping out toward the actor.
+Once he snatched the man, Ryan dragged him to a corner and pinned him to the ground.
+Members of the bomb squad flooded in to disarm the explosive.
 But Ryan asked, “Have we started evacuating the area?”

 “We can’t…” one of the bomb squad members started.

-Gesturing at the unconscious man Ryan exclaimed, “We have our guy, and believe me he’s a loaner.”
+Ryan rubbed his chin as he gestured at the unconscious man.
+“We have our guy, and believe me, he’s a loaner.”

 “Can’t risk it, sir.”

-Ryan paced as he watched the bomb squad examine every exposed inch listening to every description.
-And from the tidbits he heard, there was no receiver nor a wire to connect it to the internet, so the bomb squad agreed to start the evacuation.
-With time expiring the lead tech found the crucial pair of wires, one would stop the bomb while the other would trigger it.
-Unfortunately, no one could agree on which one was which, so Ryan grabbed smelling salts and woke the bomber asking him which wire would safely disarm the bomb.
+Ryan paced as he watched the bomb squad examine every exposed inch, listening to every description.
+He learned the device lacked internet connectivity; thus, the bomb squad began evacuating the civilians.
+With the time expiring, the lead tech found the crucial pair of wires.
+One would stop the bomb while the other would trigger it.
+Unfortunately, nobody agreed on which one to cut.
+Ryan grabbed the bomber’s head and positioned it toward his creation.
+“Which one deactivates the bomb?”

-Ryan was puzzled at how quickly the bomber replied, so he squeezed the tech’s shoulder and examined the surface himself.
-Specifically, Ryan looked where the bomber had and noticed screws, “Unscrew those two screws.”
+Ryan was puzzled at how quickly the bomber answered, so he squeezed the tech’s shoulder and examined the surface himself.
+Specifically, Ryan looked where the bomber had been and noticed a pair of screws.
+“Unscrew those.”

-The tech nodded and proceeded to remove the screws, exposing three wires.
-After a couple moments of examination, the tech announced that both of the previous cables would have detonated the bomb.
-Ryan nodded and asked, “Well which one of these will disarm it.”
+The tech nodded and removed the screws, exposing three wires.
+After a brief examination, the tech looked back at Ryan as he tapped the outer shell.
+“Both of the other cables were dummies.
+Cutting either would have detonated the bomb.”